Capitol Pathways Student Info

 This program follows a cohort model (which includes up to 35 college students of color) and provides students with supplementary legislative and professional development training alongside an immersive hands-on internship experience during the 2020 legislative session (February – May 2020).

 Click on the sections below for eligibility, internship details, and more information.
-Click here for a printable PDF of this information.

 *Before proceeding, please carefully read the application criteria below to ensure you are eligible to apply to the program.